jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/gitclient/index.md

 2. Navigate to your project page.

 2. From the right side of the page, copy the content of the **Git URL** field.
- **Note**: DevOps Services only supports the HTTPS protocol for Git URLs.
+ **Note**: DevOps Services supports the HTTPS protocol for Git URLs.
 The SSH and Git protocols are not supported.
 ![The Git URL field on the Project page.][3]
 3. Open a command line.